andreyuzb/ansiblerole-iptables/README.md

 ---

 Ansible Role for iptables based Linux firewall.
 It can be used in different distributives.
-Main
+Main targets - Ubuntu and Debian Linux Operating Systems.

 *Main functions of the Role:*

 - Disable ufw firewall (if enabled);
 - Installing Iptables, if it's not installed;
-- Setting some sysctl.conf variables (Disable IPv6, Disable IP redirect);
+- Setting iptables rules;
+- Installing init.d sript and enable firewall service;

 ----